 - Any legal prohibition against holding public office that may result from the arrest;14

-- Any prohibition against owning or possessing a firearm or susceptibility to conviction for violating California’s “felon with a firearm” law;15 or
+- Any prohibition against owning or possessing a firearm or susceptibility to a conviction for violating California’s “felon with a firearm” law;15 or

 - The obligation to disclose the arrest as otherwise required by law in response to a direct question on an application for: